ttzv-training-repos/item/README.md

             * Tags can be created by anyone in application interface
                 * Text Tag - allows inserting text in template
                 * File Tag - allows inserting file attachment in template
             * Every Tag in Template can be flagged, so when the message is sent data inserted under this tag will be saved to database
+            * Some Tags can have special functionality, such as password generation for all selected users
     * Before sending all prepared mails are shown in modal window
         * Prepared mails can be sorted in two ways
             * By recipient address
             * By used template
-        * Any prepared mail can be removed from list
+        * Any prepared mail can be removed from list (but not actually removed from interface - only greyed out, this way user can undo missclicks)
         * Accepting list of prepared mails sends request to backend and begins sending.
-            * Interace contains progress indicator
+            * Interface contains progress indicator
     * History of sent Mails can be shown
 3)  Mail Signature Generator
     * Similar Template and Tags handling as in Mailing module